VetNexusMD professional nexus letter services logo

 Choosing the right nexus letter doctor can be the single most consequential decision in a veteran’s VA disability claim.
 A nexus letter is a medical opinion that establishes the connection between your current condition and your military service, and its strength depends almost entirely on the qualifications and approach of the physician who writes it.
 Veterans who invest time in finding the right provider consistently see stronger outcomes at the VA, at the Board of Veterans’ Appeals, and during Compensation and Pension (C&P) examinations.

-This page explains what a nexus letter doctor does, why a board-certified psychiatrist offers distinct advantages for mental health claims, what separates a strong nexus letter from a weak one, and how the process works at VetNexusMD.
+This page explains what a nexus letter doctor does, why an ABPN Board-Certified psychiatrist offers distinct advantages for mental health claims, what separates a strong nexus letter from a weak one, and how the process works at VetNexusMD.
 Whether you are filing a new claim, appealing a denial, or seeking a secondary service connection, the information below will help you make an informed decision about who should write your nexus letter.

 What Is a Nexus Letter Doctor?